If you’re applying for a role within your current company, you already have an advantage over external candidates.

 - Tailor your resume to include skills that align with your company’s values and the specific needs of the department you’re applying to.

-By incorporating these elements, your resume for a promotion within the same company will be more impactful, helping you stand out and impress your employer.
+By incorporating these elements, your resume for a promotion will be more impactful, helping you stand out and impress your employer.

 FAQs